 In most cases, a county clerk doesn’t have all the details about the debts related to a property or its owner.
 This means the liens will not show up when you focus on a simple title search.
 Performing both searches will give you a complete understanding of the property’s past and present so that you can make an informed decision about whether to purchase it.

 If you ignore a municipal lien search, you could be held responsible for the seller’s unpaid debts, which could end up costing you hundreds or even thousands of dollars.

 Complete the Municipal Lien Search Faster With Real Res

 When purchasing a property, due diligence is vital in helping you avoid any unwanted surprises.
 That’s why you should order both a title search and a municipal lien search.

 Are you a real estate professional looking for help with your municipal lien search in Florida?
-Real Res will help you with the process to ensure there are no unrecorded property issues before you close the deal.
-Contact us today to get the help you need to complete real estate transactions faster.
+Real Res will help you with the process to ensure there are no unrecorded property issues before you close the deal. today to get the help you need to complete real estate transactions faster.